shreyasbapat/thoughts/_posts/2021-04-23-covid-vaccines.md

 ## Development time for Vaccines

 If you remember the early days of the pandemic, everyone was confused.
 Even doctors did not knew what to do.
 This was once in a century event.
 Something of this scale was last witnessed in Spanish Flu about 100 years back.
-I remember reading a [world economic forum]()https://www.weforum.org/agenda/2020/06/vaccine-development-barriers-coronavirus/ report on vaccines in general which mentioned a timeline of about 10 years for a vaccine to be ready.
+I remember reading a [world economic forum](https://www.weforum.org/agenda/2020/06/vaccine-development-barriers-coronavirus/) report on vaccines in general which mentioned a timeline of about 10 years for a vaccine to be ready.
 And I was shocked.
 See this image:

 ![Vaccine Development Schedule](https://wellcome.org/sites/default/files/styles/standalone_image_full_width/public/infographic-vaccine-development-1200x1850.png)

+In general vaccines are hard to make.
+According to Bill Gates, it's harder than making a Jet Engine, and I agree.
+Polio vaccine development started in 1930's.
+First candidates found in 1950's.
+Vaccination Drive in India started as late as 1985.
+And it still took 20 years for India to eradicate polio.
+There are still many countries on this planet who haven't eradicated polio yet.
+One of them is our not-so-friendly neighbour Pakistan.